-Exploring breweries you can meet many kinds of special beers for example: pale ale beers IPA and APA, various fruits beers, coffee beer, chocolate beer or even made out of nettles.
-You can find the strangest tastes possible and what’s importnat, you never get bored with Czech beer.
-Some places serve small “shot” glasses of beer to give you a bit of few kinds before you decide which one you want to continue with.
-Isn’t this country amazing?
+Exploring Czech breweries, you can see many kinds of special beers for example: pale ale beers IPA and APA, various fruits beers, coffee beer, chocolate beer or even made out of nettles.
+You simply can’t get bored with Czech beer as there is always some new brew to try.
+Some Czech breweries serve small “shot” glasses of beer to give you a bit of few kinds before you decide which one you want to continue with.
+Isn’t this beer culture amazing?

 Czech beer culture is truly unique and worth exploring.
 Also czech beer foam is particular way of serving beer, I haven’t seen elsewhere.
 Pouring beer is like an art in Czech Republic.
 If you have ever tried beer in Czechia, I am sure you noticed that the foam is very thick.
 The waiter has to really know how to poor it from the pipe to have the proper consistency and amount.
 Czech beer foam is very important in beer culture and there are 4 ways of serving.

 Brew with no foam.
 People consider it as beer for real connoisseur who knows how to drink it.
 Besides, it has the biggest amount of CO2 and seems to be very strong and full.
 Since Czech people love beer foam, it is not popular kind at all.

 ŠNYT is a glass filled in 2/3 part with few centimeters of brew covered with big foam.
 Like the previous kind, it’s poured at once which makes the foam thick and refreshing.
 Some people joke that it’s a small beer in a big glass and because real man doesn’t order small glass of the beverage, it is for girls.